kedro-org/kedro-academy/kedro-deep-dive/README.md

-## Kedro Deep Dive Project
+## Kedro deep dive project

-This repository is a Kedro Deep Dive project designed to explain the Kedro ecosystem and its core components in action.
+This repository is a Kedro deep dive project designed to explain the Kedro ecosystem and its core components in action.
 It includes demos on:
  - The Kedro Framework: Overview and core concepts
  - Deploying and running Kedro on Databricks using asset bundles
  - Using Kedro as a library

-The project uses a modular Spaceflights example, which includes more pipelines and nodes than the standard Kedro spaceflights starter.
+The project uses a modular spaceflights example, which includes more pipelines and nodes than the standard Kedro spaceflights starter.
-You can follow the instructions in the Spaceflights [README](./spaceflights/README.md) to install and run this project in your own environment.
+You can follow the instructions in the spaceflights [README](./spaceflights/README.md) to install and run this project in your own environment.

 ### Databricks Integration

-In addition to the Spaceflights example, this project demonstrates how to work with Databricks asset bundles using the [`kedro-databricks`](https://github.com/JenspederM/kedro-databricks) plugin.
+In addition to the spaceflights example, this project demonstrates how to work with Databricks asset bundles using the [`kedro-databricks`](https://github.com/JenspederM/kedro-databricks) plugin.

 The plugin generates multiple Databricks workflows under the [`/resources`](./spaceflights/resources) folder.